tbwa233/Probabilistic-SAM/README.md

 # Probabilistic-SAM

 This repository contains the implementation of Probabilistic SAM.
+Our model learns a latent variable space that captures uncertainty and annotator variability in medical images.
+At inference, the model samples from this latent space, producing diverse masks that reflect the inherent ambiguity in medical image segmentation.

 ## Abstract